Contents

-If you think your business could benefit from strengthening its privacy protections, keep reading to learn more about a Privacy Impact Assessment and other ways to maintain a strong cyber security system
+If you think your business could benefit from strengthening its privacy protections, keep reading to learn more about a Privacy Impact Assessment and additional measures to maintain a strong cyber security system in 2025.

 What Is A Privacy Impact Assessment?

-A Privacy Impact Assessment analyses your current systems and the kind of private information it holds.
-It’s a step-by-step process that requires gathering all the relevant information, informing the right people and then taking targeted action.
+A Privacy Impact Assessment (PIA) examines your current data handling systems and the type of private information you hold.
+It is a structured process that involves gathering all relevant data, consulting with key stakeholders, and taking targeted action to address any identified risks.

 What Is The Purpose Of A Privacy Impact Assessment?